 If you would like to make a donation to the ambulance, you can send your donation, made payable to the Rehoboth Ambulance Committee or you can donate online via credit card through paypal.
 Your tax deductible donation will ensure that the Ambulance is able to continue to provide quality care with the latest technology to you and other residents and visitors to the Town.
 Click here for other ways to get involved with our organization.

 The mission of the Rehoboth Ambulance Committee is to provide the best pre-hospital patient care through a caring and dedicated team, excellence in training and the best technologies available, while also promoting safety and public education in the community.

 Rehoboth Ambulance will continue to provide exemplary pre-hospital emergency care while evolving to meet the growing needs of the community.

-The Committee operates two Advanced Life Support (ALS) ambulances that are purchased by the Committee and "sold" to the town at a cost of $1.00 each - an incredible savings to the tax payer!
+The Committee operates three Advanced Life Support (ALS) ambulances that are purchased by the Committee at no cost to the town.
 All of the equipment on these ambulances is purchased and maintained by the Committee.
 In addition to the ambulances, the Committee maintains an Incident Command vehicle, a disaster response trailer and a specialized utility vehicle for use at special events and extricating victims from wooded areas.

 In addition to providing emergency 911 medical services to the Town, the Committee also backs up the Fire Department and Police Department as needed for rehab services and other standby's as requested by the departments.
-We also offer non-emergency transport services to residents of the town, as well as offering detail services to provide an ambulance to special events such as the Rehoboth Fair.
+We also offer non-emergency transport services to residents of the town, as well as offering detail services to provide an ambulance to special events.
 If you would like to requst the services of the Ambulance for a special event or a non-emergency transport, more informationi s available under Services Offered.